yingkeen/Jenkins-in-Docker-by-ChatGPT/README.md

 To access Jenkins, open a web browser and go to http://localhost:8080.

 ## Deploy a sample container
 1. Login to the Jenkins web interface by navigating to http://localhost:8080 in your web browser.
-The default username is admin and the password can be found in the Jenkins logs or in the Dockerfile.
+The default username is admin and the password can be found in the Jenkins logs.

 2. Create a new Jenkins project by clicking on the "New Item" button on the Jenkins dashboard.

 3. Select "Freestyle project" and give your project a name.

 4. Under the "Source Code Management" section, select "None".

 5. Under the "Build" section, click on the "Add build step" button and select "Execute shell".

 6. In the shell command, enter the following:
 ```bash
 docker run --name my-container -d nginx